raft-tech/TANF-app/docs/Technical-Documentation/datafile-lifecycle-orchestrator.md

 1. Replace `parse.delay()` in `handle_datafiles()` with `orchestrator.enqueue_reparse(meta_model, previous_summary_status)`.
 2. Add re-entry guard inside `enqueue_reparse()`: raise `InvalidTransition` if the file is in `COMPLETED`, `CANCELED`, or `PARSE_STARTED`; proceed for `PARSE_FAILED`, `PARSED_WITH_ERRORS`, `PARSE_COMPLETED`.
-3. Add `record_go_parse_outcome()` call in the Go worker success path (thin Python Celery result task or direct Go DB call) to fix #5735 success-path gap.
+3. Add Python `post_parse(data_file_id, parser_backend, reparse_id=None)` and route it to the Python worker queue.
+4. Update the Go worker success/failure paths to enqueue `post_parse` after parser output is written.
+5. Move Django-owned finalization into `post_parse`: DataFile state transition, DataFileSummary artifact refresh, error report generation, notifications, and reparse metadata.
-4. Add `LifecycleEvent` model and wire up event writes throughout the orchestrator (can be deferred to a 4b sub-phase).
+6. Add `LifecycleEvent` model and wire up event writes throughout the orchestrator (can be deferred to a 4b sub-phase).

 **Validation:** End-to-end reparse of a single file in staging.
-Go parser queue enabled in staging; verify `DataFileSummary.status` is written on both success and failure paths.
+Go parser queue enabled in staging; verify Go writes parser output, enqueues `post_parse`, and Python post-parse moves `DataFile.state` plus refreshes `DataFileSummary` on both success and failure paths.

 ---